ultimike/ddevdrupalgitpod/README.md

 6. In your browser, go to https://gitpod.io/#github.com/vendor/name replacing "vendor/name" with your project vendor/name on Github.com.

-7. Wait for the "" message to appear in Gitpod.io interface.
+7. Wait for the "A service is available on port 8080" message to appear in Gitpod.io Terminal interface.

 9. Use `gp url 8080` in the Gitpod.io Terminal to view the Drupal site's URL.